emacs-mirror/emacs/mps/manual/source/pool/awl.rst

 #.
 The MPS is running on Linux/IA-32 or Windows/IA-32.
 Extending this
-   list to new (reasonable) operating systems should be tolerable (for example, OS X/IA-32).
+   list to new (reasonable) operating systems should be tolerable (for example, macOS/IA-32).
 Extending this to new processor architectures requires more work.

 #.
 The processor instruction that is accessing the object is of a